ankitjana/Neural-Network-using-PyTorch/README.md

 # Neural-Network-using-PyTorch
-Implement a simple neural network from scratch using PyTorch Train the model on MNIST dataset
+Implement a simple neural network from scratch using PyTorch.

+Train the model on MNIST dataset.